Updated: Nov 3, 2020

 Ready to stop looking at your weight and start looking at your body fat?
 Yes?
 Awesome.
 Step one is getting rid of that out dated scale that only measures your weight.
 The next task is to get a scale that uses bioelectrical impedance.
 Before I give you my recommendations on scales, let's talk about the different ways we can measure body fat.

 There are other methods to testing body fat percentage as well.
-One of them being a bodpod.
+One of them being a bodpod and you’ll need to make an appointment with a lab.
 Through this process, you are completely submerged in water and float inside of it.
-This technique is 100% accurate at calculating body fat percentage but it is not readily available for most people and can be very expensive.
+This bodpod technique is 100% accurate at calculating body fat percentage but it is not readily available for most people and can be very expensive (around $75/test).
 Also, I'm going to assume most of you don't want to complete this process once a week.

 Below are my three recommendations for bioelectrical impedance scales.
 I have provided you with three different options: tech savvy, more accurate and most cost effective.